quelea-projection/Quelea/CONTRIBUTING.md

 # Contributing to Quelea

 Contributions are always welcome!
-There's two main ways you can contribute to Quelea - the first is [maintaining and adding our translations](https://quelea.org/lang/), and the second is contributing to the code directly.
+There's three main ways you can contribute to Quelea - you can report issues, [maintain and add translations](https://quelea.org/lang/), and contribute to the code directly.

+## Reporting issues

+No qualms here - any issues you find, or anything you feel should be included, just create an issue and we'll get to it.
+Don't worry if you're not sure if it's something that's already been added, if so we'll just point it out to you and then close it off.

 ## Translations